 Style Curator has changed a lot over the years.
 What started as simply a blog where I would feature other people’s projects and design news, has morphed into a content creation studio.

-Now my days are spent shooting photos or videos for brands, or writing content on behalf of brands for other media sites… as well as what you see here on SC.
-I’ve also gone from being on the sidelines of design, simply writing about other people’s work, to getting stuck into many of my own projects.
+Now, I spend my days shooting photos or videos for brands and writing content on behalf of brands for other media sites, in addition to what you see here on SC.
+I have also transitioned from being on the sidelines of design, merely writing about other people’s work, to actively engaging in many of my own projects.

 It’s great to have this dedicated space where I can make all this happen… without having to worry about my little people drawing all over things or ‘re-styling’ my work (Patrick is notorious for this at home!).